-To review, API RP 755 provides the refining and petrochemical industry with specific guidelines to improve worker safety by addressing worker fatigue.
-First published in 2007, RP 755 was the result of an investigation into a refinery incident.
-The RP 755 guidelines have been designated as an American National Standard by the American National Standards Institute (ANSI), the authority on U.S. standards.
+The American Petrochemical Institute (API) Recommended Practice (RP) 755 provides the refining and petrochemical industry with specific guidelines to improve worker safety by addressing worker fatigue.
+Guidelines include criteria for the addition of fatigue risk management systems (FRMS).
+First published in 2007, API RP 755 guidelines are now designated as an American National Standard by the American National Standards Institute (ANSI).

-- Limits to hours of service: RP 755, 2nd Edition, decreases opportunities for misunderstanding.
-The updated guidelines apply to all employees involved in process, safety-sensitive, actions.
-This guidance includes procedures for how to manage worker call outs (covered positions).
+- Limits to hours of service: API RP 755, 2nd Edition, decreases opportunities for misunderstanding.
+The updated guidelines apply to all employees involved in process safety-sensitive actions.
+This guidance includes procedures for how to manage worker callouts (covered positions).

-- New guidance on the work environment: RP 755 updates include new requirements regarding lighting and fatigue assessment based on advances in science since 2007 when the first edition was published.
+- New guidance on the work environment: Updates include new requirements regarding lighting and fatigue assessment based on advances in science since the first edition was published in 2007.

-Watch webinar about the RP 755 2nd Edition updates.
+Watch this webinar about the API RP 755 2nd Edition updates.

 Recommended Additional Resources